Bobby Bare Jr.: Early life

-Bare was born in Nashville, Tennessee, the son of singer Jeannie Bare (née Sterling) and country musician Bobby Bare, Sr. His parents met in 1963, when his father hired Bare's mother to join his act as a singer.
-Bare's mother, Jeannie, was a shopkeeper in Nashville.
+Bare was born in Nashville, Tennessee, the son of singer Jeannie Bare (née Sterling) and country musician Bobby Bare, Sr. His parents met in 1963, when his father hired Jeannie, a shopkeeper in Nashville, to join his act as a singer.

 Bare has a younger brother, Shannon, and a younger sister, Angela.
 His older sister Cari Jean (Jeannie's daughter by an earlier marriage) died suddenly at age 15 from complications after surgery.

 Bare grew up in Hendersonville, Tennessee, a half an hour northeast of Nashville, where his family lived next door to Tammy Wynette and George Jones.

 Career

-In 1974, when Bobby was only eight, he and his father were both nominated for a Grammy for the song "Daddy What If", which was written by Shel Silverstein.
-Bare's daughter Isabella did a version of the song, which was featured on Twistable Turnable Man, a tribute album to Shel Silverstein which was co-produced by Bare and his father.
-He and his siblings also appeared on the TV show Hee Haw when he was a kid, to provide the witch scream on Bobby Bare, Sr.'s song "Marie Laveau".
+In 1974, when Bobby was only eight, his father and he were both nominated for a Grammy Award for the song "Daddy What If", written by Shel Silverstein.
+Bare's daughter Isabella did a version of the song, which was featured on Twistable, Turnable Man, a tribute album to Shel Silverstein, co-produced by Bare and his father.
+His siblings and he also appeared on the television show Hee Haw when he was a child, to provide the witch scream on Bobby Bare, Sr.'s song "Marie Laveau".

 He began playing guitar and songwriting, and started as a professional musician when he was about 30.
 Bare has said that he is someone who avoided "working a real job at any cost."
 He worked as a member of the road crew and as a light technician.
 Once he started writing and performing, he was offered contracts with Immortal Records and Lost Highway.